strapi/documentation/docs/developer-docs/latest/development/data-management.md

 - the project configuration,
 - entities: all of your content,
-- links: relations between your entities
+- links: relations between your entities,
 - assets: files stored in the uploads folder,
 - schemas,
 - `metadata.json` file.